The Medical City Ortigas

 The Medical City Ortigas is a tertiary care hospital in Pasig, Metro Manila, Philippines.
-It is the main hospital of The Medical City (TMC) which maintains a network of hospitals and clinics which are mostly based in the Philippines.
+Opened in 2004, it is the main hospital of The Medical City (TMC) which maintains a network of hospitals and clinics which are mostly based in the Philippines.

 History

-The Medical City hospital in Ortigas opened as the ABM Sison Hospital in 1967 with a change of hospital management occurring in 1969.
-The health facility was renamed as "The Medical City" or TMC in 1975.
-The hospital moved to its current location in Ortigas in 2004.
+The original The Medical City hospital was opened as the ABM Sison Hospital in 1967 along San Miguel Avenue in Mandaluyong, The health facility was renamed as "The Medical City" or TMC in 1975.